Frequently Asked Questions—MBSP

-Under rounds 1 and 2 of the Mobile Black Spot Program, 765 mobile base stations are being deployed across the country to improve mobile coverage in regional and remote Australia.
-The locations of these base stations can be viewed on the National Map at http://nationalmap.gov.au/#share=s-nsaL9s98RSmRILiOtolyLMPr7Z9.
+Under Rounds 1 and 2 of the Mobile Black Spot Program, 765 mobile base stations are being deployed across the country to improve mobile coverage in regional and remote Australia.
+The indicative locations of these base stations can be viewed on the National Map.

-Further information on the Mobile Black Spot Program, including lists of the base stations funded under rounds 1 and 2 of the program is available on the Department of Communications and the Arts' website at www.communications.gov.au/mobile_coverage.
+Further information on the Mobile Black Spot Program, including lists of the base stations funded under Rounds 1 and 2 of the Program is available on the department's website.

 The rollout sequence is being determined by the mobile carriers based on various factors, including obtaining local government planning approval, landowner agreement where necessary, and access to existing infrastructure, power and backhaul.

 These rollout schedules will be regularly updated as the rollout progresses.

 There are a number of local factors that can interfere with mobile reception and therefore impact a user's ability to obtain or maintain a mobile phone signal at any given time or place.
 These factors include mountainous or hilly terrain, buildings (including their internal structure) or other physical obstacles such as trees interrupting the line-of-sight from the mobile base station.

 The particular handset used can also affect mobile reception.
 Each of the mobile phone providers are able to provide advice on the best handsets for local conditions.
 For example, Telstra uses a 'blue tick' label on the phones it recommends for use in poor coverage areas.
 Optus uses a 'Top Picks for Regional Coverage' device rating program, enabling consumers to choose mobile phones that will work best on the Optus regional network.